 With a Roth IRA, you can always take out the money you contributed without tax repercussions.
 But with a Roth 401(k), if you want to withdraw money early, you may end up paying a 10 percent penalty tax on any earnings taken out, but not on your contribution amounts.
 Otherwise, to access your 401(k) funds without tax, you generally would have to take out a loan with the Roth 401(k), if the plan permits.

-You can have a Roth IRA and a Roth 401(k)
+Can you have a Roth IRA and a Roth 401(k)?

-Yes, it is possible to have both a Roth IRA and a Roth 401(k) at the same time.
+It is possible to have both a Roth IRA and a Roth 401(k) at the same time.
 However, keep in mind that a Roth 401(k) must be offered by your employer in order to participate.
-Meanwhile, anyone with earned income (or any spouse whose partner has earned income) can open an IRA, again given the stated income limits.
+Meanwhile, anyone with earned income (or any spouse whose partner has earned income) can open an IRA, given the stated income limits.

 If you don’t have enough money to max out contributions to both accounts, experts recommend maxing out the Roth 401(k) first to receive the benefit of a full employer match.